-In the last few years, several stand-alone integrated development environments (IDEs) for VHDL have been developed.
+In the last few years, we have seen the rise of several stand-alone integrated development environments (IDEs) — a.k.a VHDL and Verilog code browsers.
 Borrowing the concepts from software IDEs (Borland, Visual Studio, etc) these IDEs provide direct feedback about the code, and integration with simulators and/or synthesis tools.

 In addition to these commercial IDEs, there are some experimental, academic open source VHDL editors and Verilog editors.
 They are all based on the Eclipse platform.